-Asbestos sheet (J) (MT) Discarded containers (K) (MT) Plastic waste (L) (MT) ETP Sludge (M) (MT) Coolant slurry (N) (MT) Grinding Muck (O) (MT) Total waste generated (A + B + C + D + E + F+G+H+I+J+K+L+M+N+O) (MT) Waste intensity MT / Rupee adjusted for PPP MT / Total output of Product or Services-Not applicable and hence not reported Each category of waste generated, total waste recovered through recycling, re-using or other recovery operations (MT) Each category of waste generated, total waste recovered through recycling, re-using or other recovery operations (Intensity) ✓ kg of Waste Recycled Recovered /Total Waste generated For each category of waste generated, total waste disposed by nature of disposal method (MT) For each category of waste generated, total waste disposed by nature of disposal method (intensity) ✓ kg of Waste Recycled Recovered /Total Waste generated Enhancing Employee Spending on measures towards well-being of employees and workers - cost incurred as a % of total Wellbeing and Safety revenue of the co - In % terms Details of safety related incidents for employees and workers (including contract-workforce e.g. workers in the company's construction sites) 1) Number of Permanent Disabilities Lost Time Injury Frequency Rate (LTIFR) (per one million-person hours worked) No. of fact line Enabling Gender Diversity in 3) No. of fatalities Gross wages paid to females as % of wages paid - In % terms Business 1) Total Complaints on Sexual Harassment (POSH) reported Dusiness Complaints on POSH 2) Complaints on POSH as a % of female employees / workers 3) Complaints on POSH upheld En elette el la el celtra Enabling Inclusive Development Input material sourced from following sources as % of total purchases - Directly sourced from MSMEs/ small producers and from within India - In % terms - As % of total purchases by value Job creation in smaller towns - Wages paid to persons employed in smaller towns (permanent or non- permanent /on contract) as % of total wage cost - In % terms - As % of total wage cost Fairness in Engaging with Customers and Suppliers Instances involvingloss / breach of data of customers as a percentage of total data breaches or cyber security events - In % terms oustomers and ouppriers Number of days of accounts payable - (Accounts payable 365) / Cost of goods/services procured Open-ness of business Concentration 1) Purchases from trading houses as % of total purchases of purchases & 2) Number of trading houses where purchases are made from sales done with 3) Purchases from top 10 trading houses as % of total purchases from trading trading houses, houses dealers, and 1) Sales to dealers / distributors as % of total sales related parties 2) Number of dealers / distributors to whom sales are made Loans and 3) Sales to top 10 dealers / distributors as % of total sales to dealers / advances & distributors investments Share of RPTs (as respective %age) in - with related • Purchases parties Sales Loans & advances Investments
+Asbestos sheet (J) (MT) Discarded containe Plastic waste (L) (M ETP Sludge (M) (MT) Coolant slurry (N) (N Grinding Muck (0) ( ted (A + B + C + D + E + F+G+H+I+J+K+L+M+N+O) (MT) Waste intensity MT / Rupee adjusted for PPP MT / Total output of Product or Services-Not applicable and hence not reported Each category of waste generated, total waste recovered through recycling, re-using or or recovery operations (MT) Each category of waste generated, total waste recovered through recycling, re-using or other operations (Intensity) ✓ kg of Waste Recycled Recovered /Total Waste generated For each category of waste generated, total waste disposed by nature of disposal method (M ✓ kg of Was of waste generated, total waste disposed by nature of disposal method (Intensity) ste Recycled Recovered /Total Waste generated Enhancing Employee Wellbeing and Safety ures towards well-being of employees and workers - cost incurred as a % of total Wellbeilig and Salety revenue of the co-ln % terms Details of safety related incidents for employees and workers (including contract-workforce e.g. workers in the company's construction sites) Number of Permanent Disabilities Lost Time Injury Frequency Rate (LTIFR) (per one million-person hours worked) 3) No. of fat Enabling Gender Diversity in o females as % of wages paid - In % terms Business 1) Total Complaints on Sexual Harassment (POSH) reported Complaints on POS oompiamic on room 3) Complaints on POSH upheld Enabling Inclusive Input material source ed from following sources as % of total purchases - Directly sourced from MSMEs/ Development small producers and from within India - In % terms - As % of total purchases by value Job creation in sma ller towns - Wages paid to persons employed in smaller towns (permanent or non- permanent /on contract) as % of total wage cost - In % terms - As % of total wage cost Fairness in Engaging with loss / breach of data of customers as a percentage of total data breaches or cyber Customers and Suppliers security events - In accounts payable - (Accounts payable 365) / Cost of goods/services procured Open-ness of business Concentration 1) Purchases from trading houses as % of total purchases of purchases & Number of trading houses where purchases are made from sales done with 3) Purchases from top 10 trading houses as % of total purchases from trading trading houses, houses dealers, and 1) Sales to dealers / distributors as % of total sales related parties 2) Number of dealers / distributors to whom sales are made Loans and 3) Sales to top 10 dealers / distributors as % of total sales to deal advances & distributors investments Share of RPTs (as respective %age) in - with related Purchases parties Sales Loans & advances Investments 1 - misestiliants